 Add Binding to an Action

 Click on the small arrow near the action, this will bring down the Binding option.
-If you don’t see the arrow, click on the plus sign to add a new Binding.
+If you don’t see the arrow, click on the plus sign on the right of the action to add a new Binding.

-You should see the options on the properties tab.
+You should see some options on the properties tab.

 You have to add a path to the Binding.
-The easiest way is to click on the down arrow in the path dialog box and click on listen.
+The easiest way is to click on the drop down in the path dialog box and click on listen.

 Press the button you want to configure for jump.
 Let’s press the spacebar.
 You should see the spacebar button in the window.
 Select it.
-Now you have configured your keyword to the Jump action.
+Now you have configured your space key to the Jump action.

-If you need to another device to the same action.
-You can just add a new binding and follow the same process to bind the key with your Input action.
+If you need to add another device to the same action, you can just add a new binding and follow the same process to bind the key with your Input action.

 Now you have completely configured a new Input action.